vmware-archive/go-reminders/README.md

 #### Run
-The microservice will run standalone, in a container, or more often via kubernetes deployments.
-Whether by command line for testing or via kubernetes deployment, there are a number of options available to configure its operations.
+The microservice will run standalone, in a container, or more often via Kubernetes deployments.
+Whether by command line for testing or via Kubernetes deployment, there are a number of options available to configure its operations.
 All options are available via the command line or environment, with the environment taking higher priority to lean a bit more towards